evandromacedo/evandromacedo.com/posts/2019-12-13-i-dont-know-the-title-yet.md

 ---
 title: >-
-  How to active navigation links on more than one route with Gatsby Link + Styled Components
+  How to active navigation links in more than one route with Gatsby Link + Styled Components
 description: And why activeClassName and activeStyle are not enough
 date: '2019-12-13 06:16:21'